eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/sorting-and-searching.md

 ## Binary search

-Binary search is an algorithm for searching a sorted array in O(log n) time {% cite algorithm-design-manual -l 132 %}.
+Binary search is an algorithm for searching a sorted array in $$O(log n)$$ time {% cite algorithm-design-manual -l 132 %}.

 Binary search works by checking the middle of an array for a value.
 If the middle item is larger than the value, binary search stops searching in the upper half of the array.
-This halves the array that’s being searched each iteration, meaning binary search runs in worst-case O(log n) {% cite algorithm-design-manual -l 132 %}.
+This halves the array that’s being searched each iteration, meaning binary search runs in worst-case $$O(log n)$$ {% cite algorithm-design-manual -l 132 %}.

 ```c
 int binary_search(int arr[], int n, int val) {